v8/v8.dev/src/blog/v8-release-49.md

 date: 2016-01-26 13:33:37
 tags:
   - release
+description: 'V8 v4.9 comes with an improved `Math.random` implementation and adds support for several new ES2015 language features.'
 ---
 Roughly every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
 Each version is branched from V8’s Git master immediately before Chrome branches for a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 4.9](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/4.9), which will be in beta until it is released in coordination with Chrome 49 Stable.
 V8 4.9 is filled with all sorts of developer-facing goodies, so we’d like to give you a preview of some of the highlights in anticipation of the release in several weeks.